 ALL is a heterogeneous hematologic disease characterized by the proliferation of immature lymphoid cells in the bone marrow, peripheral blood, and other organs.
-The age-adjusted incidence rate of ALL in the United States is 1.38 per 100,000 individuals per year, with approximately 5,930 new cases and 1,500 deaths estimated in 2019.
-The median age at diagnosis for ALL is 15 years with 55.4% of patients diagnosed at younger than 20 years of age.
-In contrast, 28% of cases are diagnosed at 45 years or older and only approximately 12.3% of patients are diagnosed at 65 years or older.
+The age-adjusted incidence rate of ALL in the United States is 1.58 per 100,000 individuals per year, with approximately 5,970 new cases and 1,440 deaths estimated in 2017.
+The median age at diagnosis for ALL is 15 years with 57.2% of patients diagnosed at younger than 20 years of age.
+In contrast, 26.8% of cases are diagnosed at 45 years or older and only approximately 11% of patients are diagnosed at 65 years or older.
 ALL represents 75% to 80% of acute leukemias among children, making it the most common form of childhood leukemia; by contrast, ALL represents approximately 20% of all leukemias among adults.
+1,6

-Risk factors for developing ALL include older age (>70 years), exposure to chemotherapy or radiation therapy, and genetic disorders, particularly Down syndrome.
-Although rare, other genetic conditions have been categorized as a risk factor for ALL and include neurofibromatosis,
+Risk factors for developing ALL include older age (>70 years), exposure to chemotherapy or radiation therapy, and genetic disorders, particularly

-Klinefelter syndrome, 10-12 Fanconi anemia, Shwachman-Diamond syndrome, Bloom syndrome, and ataxia telangiectasia.
+Down syndrome.
+Although rare, other genetic conditions have been categorized as a risk factor for ALL and include neurofibromatosis, Klinefelter syndrome,10-12 Fanconi anemia, Shwachman-Diamond syndrome, Bloom syndrome, and ataxia telangiectasia.

 The cure rates and survival outcomes for patients with ALL have improved dramatically over the past several decades, primarily among children.
-Improvements are largely owed to advances in the understanding of the molecular genetics and pathogenesis of the disease, the incorporation of risk-adapted therapy, the advent of new targeted agents, and the use of allogeneic hematopoietic cell transplantation (HCT).

-Analyses from the SEER database have shown improvements in survival for children and AYA patients with 5-year overall survival (OS) rates of 89% and 61%, respectively.
-19,20 However, survival rates for adult patients remains low at approximately 20% to 40%.
-21-23 Survival rates are especially poor in older adult patients at approximately 20%.
-22,24,25 Although the exact OS percentage can vary based on how the age range is defined for pediatric, AYA, and adult patients, the trend is nonetheless clear that OS decreases substantially with increased age.
+19 Improvements are largely owed to advances in the understanding of the molecular genetics and pathogenesis of the disease, the incorporation of risk-adapted therapy, the advent of new targeted agents, and the use of allogeneic hematopoietic cell transplantation (HCT).
+Data from the SEER database have shown a 5year overall survival (OS) of 86% to 89% for children; 19,20 however, AYA patients were reported to have a 5-year OS between 42% to 63% depending on the age range.
+Adults have the poorest 5-year OS rate of 24.1% for patients between the ages of 40 and 59 and an even lower rate of 17.7% for patients between the ages of 60 and 69.21 Although the exact OS percentage can vary based on how the age range is defined for pediatric, AYA, and adult patients, the trend is nonetheless clear that OS decreases substantially with increased age.
 The exception is infants younger than age 1, which is an age group that has not seen any improvement in survival over the last 30 years.
 The 5-year OS in this population is 55.8% (see Cytogenetic and Molecular Subtypes).
 Cure rates for AYAs with ALL remain suboptimal compared with those for children, although substantial improvements have been seen with the recent adoption of pediatric treatment regimens.
 AYA patients represent a unique population, because they may receive treatment based on either a pediatric or an adult protocol, depending on local referral patterns and institutional practices.
-Favorable cytogenetic subtypes, such as ETV6-RUNX1 ALL and hyperploidy, occur less frequently among AYA patients compared with children, whereas the incidence of ALL with BCR-ABL (Phpositive ALL) is higher in AYA patients.
+Favorable cytogenetic subtypes, such as ETV6-RUNX1 ALL and hyperploidy, occur less frequently among AYA patients compared with children, whereas the incidence of ALL with BCR-ABL (Ph-positive ALL) is higher in AYA patients.